 In addition to the main parking garage, Bally’s has a small, sort of secret parking area directly behind the resort, off of Flamingo Road.
 More on that in a second.

-Caesars Entertainment (Bally’s parent company) has recently announced guests will have to start paying to park at their resorts.
+In November 2016, Caesars Entertainment (Bally’s parent company) announced that their guests would have to start paying to park at their resorts beginning in the spring of 2017.
+This applies to people staying at the hotel, and visitors alike.

 4 to 24 Hours: $18